seanrreid/ccs_curriculim_hub/docs/pt_cohorts/cohort01/lectures/week5/day1/EXERCISES.md

 Bonus:

 - What's the ideal user "path" to use the app?
-- What happens if (or, realistically, when) the user's don't use the app the way you intended?? 🤔
+- What happens if (or, realistically, when) the users don't use the app the way you intended?? 🤔

 ### Design it!